 Hello, fellow foodies!
-I’m Heidi – mother, blogger, cooking enthusiast, and perpetual eater.
+I’m Pauline – mother, blogger, cooking enthusiast, and perpetual eater.

 If there’s one thing I’ve learned during my transition from my childhood love of sweet baked goods to my very grown-up health conscious meal planning, it’s how to find a balance without having to sacrifice anything!